AndrewYeeYee/url-shortener/README.md

 ### Technologies

 I wanted to use this as an opportunity to learn Next.js, which I have not used before.
-I spent some time outside of this project to learn get a basic understanding of Next.js.
+I spent some time outside of this project to get a basic understanding of Next.js.
 If I used what I am most familiar with, I would have used Angular.

 - Next.js
 - React